splunk/splunk-connect-for-snmp/docs/configuration/step-by-step-poll.md

     switch_group,,2c,public,,,2000,small_walk;switch_profile,,
 ```

-The provided configuration will make:
+The provided example configuration will make:

 1. Walk devices from `switch_group` with `IF-MIB` and `UCD-SNMP-MIB` every 2000 seconds
 2. Poll specific `IF-MIB` fields and the whole `UCD-SNMP-MIB` every 60 seconds

-Note: you could as well limit walk profile even more if you want to enhance the performance.
+Note: You can also limit the walk profile even more if you want to enhance the performance.

-It makes sense to put in the walk the textual values that don't required to be constantly monitored, and monitor only the metrics
+It makes sense to put the textual values in the walk that aren't required to be constantly monitored, and monitor only the metrics
 you're interested in:

 ```